 Tailwind is another great app for scheduling Instagram posts.
-It works the same as Hootsuite and Later, which means you have to manually post from your phone.
+This is an official partner of Instagram and allows automatic posting of the update.
 What makes Tailwind better are the analytics and scheduling features that focus on having your posts seen by your followers.

 Tailwind also works with Pinterest and you can add multiple accounts per network.

 Tailwind is a paid service that costs $9.99/month (for bloggers and small businesses) or $799/month for agencies/large companies.

 You’ve probably heard of Agorapulse as a powerful social media tool.
 It does a great job at scheduling Instagram posts through its mobile app (available for iOS and Android), but it goes beyond that.

 For each social network added to this app, you get separate tabs labeled Inbox, Listening, Publishing, Fans & Followers, and Reports.
 The Listening tab allows you to search for a hashtag and monitor its activity.
 Reports give you a detailed chart of your profile’s statistics including likes and followers.
 You can even add automated rules to moderate comments and mentions.